blockchainsllc/in3-docs/docs/rpc.md

 - `cbtx`:  hex - the serialized coinbase transaction of the block (this is needed to get the verified block number)
 - `cbtxMerkleProof`: hex - the merkle proof of the coinbase transaction, proving the correctness of the `cbtx`

 The goal is to verify the target of the `target_dap`.
 We will use the daps of the result to verify the target step by step starting with `verified_dap`.
-The block header from the `block`-field and the finality headers from the `final`-field will be used to perform a finality proof.
+The block header from the `block`-field and the finality headers from the `final`-field will be used to perform a [finality proof](https://git.slock.it/in3/doc/-/blob/19-documentation-verification-process/docs/bitcoin.md#finality-proof).
 This allows us to consider the target of the block header as verified.
 Therefore we have a verified target for this `dap`.
-Having a verified block header (and therefore a verified merkle root) enables the possibility of a block number proof using the coinbase transaction (`cbtx`-field) and the merkle proof for the coinbase transaction (`cbtxMerkleProof`-field).
+Having a verified block header (and therefore a verified merkle root) enables the possibility of a [block number proof](https://git.slock.it/in3/doc/-/blob/19-documentation-verification-process/docs/bitcoin.md#block-number-proof) using the coinbase transaction (`cbtx`-field) and the merkle proof for the coinbase transaction (`cbtxMerkleProof`-field).
 This proof is needed to verify the dap number (`dap`).
 Having a verified dap number allows us to verify the mapping between the target and the dap number.

-*Description for finality proof, extract block number and merkle proof will be part of the concept.*

 **Example**